workadaptive/content/_articles/when-ai-actually-gets-it.md

 I asked Claude (via VS Code) to extend some bullet points I'd written.
 Three points about being a "scrappy hacker" rather than a "real developer."

-I asked for two more points that felt adjacent to my thinking.
+I asked for two more points.
 Forward-looking.
-Agentic AI + human collaboration focused.
+Agentic AI + human collaboration.
 Still scrappy.

-Claude delivered points 4-6 that were so aligned with my thought patterns that I had to stop and ask: "Show me your chain of reasoning for how you came up with these."
+Claude delivered points 4-6 that were so aligned with my thinking I had to stop and ask: "Show me your chain of reasoning."

-What came back was possibly the most accurate extension of my thinking I've ever seen from an LLM.
+What came back?
+Possibly the most accurate extension of my thinking I've ever seen from an LLM.

-And it raises something important about how AI + IDE collaboration actually works when it's working well.
+And it shows something important about how AI + IDE collaboration actually works when it's working well.

 Let me show you what happened.
-Then let's talk about why it matters.
+Then why it matters.

 ---